-- 57. During the installation of any culverts, the Consent Holder shall take all practicable steps to minimise sedimentation and increased turbidity of the stream during and following completion of the works, including: - a.
+- 50. During the installation of any culverts, the Consent Holder shall take all practicable steps to minimise sedimentation and increased turbidity of the stream during and following completion of the works, in accordance with the SSESCP, including (but not limited to): - a.
 Completing all works in the minimum time practicable; - b.
-Undertaking works in dry weather and low flow conditions, as far as practicable; - c.
-Avoiding placement of construction material or excavated material in the flowing channel, except as required for the construction of the temporary diversion and the physical replacement of the culvert: - d.
+Undertaking works in dry weather and low flow conditions, as far as practicable; - Avoiding placement of construction material or excavated material in the flowing channel, except as required for the construction of the temporary diversion and the physical replacement of the culvert; - d.
 Separating construction activities from flowing water; - e.
 Installing and maintaining appropriate erosion control and sediment control measures; and - f.
-Rapidly and progressively stabilising all disturbed areas. - 58.
+Rapidly and progressively stabilising all disturbed areas. - 51.
 Prior to the removal of any existing culvert, the Consent Holder shall form a temporary diversion in the stream channel.
-The diversion shall be formed and supervised under the recommendations and supervision of the SQEP Ecologist to manage fish passage during the works and minimise disturbance of the bed and margins of Kākā Stream. - 59.
+The diversion shall be formed and supervised under the recommendations and supervision of the SQEP Ecologist to manage fish passage during the works and minimise disturbance of the bed and margins of Kākā Stream. - 52.
 Following the installation of the replacement culvert, the temporary diversion shall be removed under the supervision of the SQEP Ecologist.
-Care shall be taken to minimise disturbance to the bed of the stream as far as practicable. - 60.
-The Consent Holder shall ensure that any fish found stranded as a result of the temporary diversion works are immediately transferred to another suitable reach in Kākā Stream using a method approved_by the Ecologist.
+Care shall be taken to minimise disturbance to the bed of the stream as far as practicable.

+53. The Consent Holder shall ensure that any fish found stranded as a result of the temporary diversion works are immediately transferred to another suitable reach in Kākā Stream in a method approved by the Ecologist.